 Why Is Fraud Management So Important in Global Commerce?

 As global ecommerce grows, so does fraud.
 New advancements in financial technology present new opportunities for crime.
-For example, 37% of fraud costs came from the mobile channel in the U.S. in 2022 - that’s up from just 5% in 2020.
 Fraud attacks are occurring faster and more frequently, and with greater effectiveness.
+With 98% of fraud leaders now leveraging AI in daily workflows, the threat landscape continues to evolve.

-Ultimately, these methods lead to stolen payment credentials and identity theft.
+Ultimately, these methods work to prevent stolen payment credentials and identity theft.
 Then, fraudsters use this information to make purchases with companies just like yours, leading to expensive chargeback fees.
 Oftentimes, you also lose out on product and shipping costs.

 How Fraud Can Affect Your Business